 CVE-2026-4330: CWE-639 Authorization Bypass Through User-Controlled Key in pr-gateway Blog2Social: Social Media Auto Post & Scheduler

 The Blog2Social: Social Media Auto Post & Scheduler WordPress plugin up to version 8.
 8. 3 contains an authorization bypass vulnerability.
-This occurs because the plugin's AJAX handlers do not verify that the user-supplied 'b2s_id' parameter belongs to the current user before allowing update or delete operations.
+This occurs because the plugin's AJAX handlers do not verify that the user-supplied 'b2s_id' parameter corresponds to the current user before allowing update or delete operations.
 As a result, authenticated users with Subscriber-level access or higher can modify, reschedule, or delete scheduled social media posts belonging to other users.

 AI Analysis